 Sturm: Can you tell me what the most challenging part was about producing this film?

-Emery: The most challenging part is money, amazing money.
+Emery: The most challenging part is money.
 Convincing somebody that you’re capable of delivering, convincing somebody who doesn’t really want to talk about racism and won’t give you the money.
 That is always the hardest part for most filmmakers.

 Sturm: How about the emotional part?
 Were there episodes in the film that were emotionally draining for you?
 How did you deal with all the emotions that come up?